durgesh966/AWS-Ec2-and-S3-Readme-files/Ec2.md

-This is the `README.md` file for hosting a simple Node.js application on an AWS EC2 Ubuntu machine.
+Sure!
+Below is the updated `README.md` file with instructions to add an inbound rule to your AWS EC2 security group.

 ```markdown
 # Node.js Hello World